coldriverstudio/dry-rs/README.md

 ## Contributing

-Please [open a pull request](https://github.com/coldriverstudio/dry-rs/pulls/new) if you'd like to see anything fixed or added, or [create an issue](https://github.com/coldriverstudio/dry-rs/issues/new) if you're not sure how to get started.
+Please [open a pull
+request](https://github.com/coldriverstudio/dry-rs/pulls/new) if you'd like to see anything fixed or added, or [create an issue](https://github.com/coldriverstudio/dry-rs/issues/new) if you see a problem or missing feature and you're not sure how or don't have the time to fix it.

+A great place to start is the roadmap below.
+The first few ones are small and well-defined enough that they'd make a great first pull request.
+We'd love to have you on board!

 ## Roadmap to 1.0